 The smartphone is arguably the most useful gadget we will ever own in our lives.
 They serve as our music players, our calculators, our maps, our gaming consoles, and our bridges to social media and the rest of the world, all on top of what used to be a cellphone.
-However, all smartphones have one weakness – they don’t last very long.
+Even, there are a few ways you can repurpose old smartphones as a means of protecting your home rather than just having them lie about collecting dust, and one of them is to transform your old phone into a security camera.

 And no, it’s not about the battery; the problem with smartphones is that, unlike other gadgets, smartphone manufacturers design them with ridiculously short lifespans.
 Where desktop computers are designed to be serviceable and would, therefore, last for up to a decade or more, smartphones with their self-contained System-on-Chip designs are built to go obsolete in 5 years or less.
 A good example of this is the iPhone 4S; once considered the greatest smartphone in the world, this iteration of the iPhone was discontinued in 2014, only three years after its initial release in 2011.

-This difficult to repair, easy to replace nature of smartphones, as well as manufacturers’ tendencies to render them obsolete very quickly, leads people to buy new phones every few years.
+This difficult to repair, easy to replace the nature of smartphones, as well as manufacturers’ tendencies to render them obsolete very quickly, leads people to buy new phones every few years.
 If you happen to be one of those people, chances are you have one or two phones lying around that are discontinued or obsolete but still work perfectly fine.
-Since they’re obsolete, it’s likely that you wouldn’t be able to sell them; but as it turns out, there are a few ways you can repurpose old smartphones as a means of protecting your home rather than just having them lie about collecting dust, and one of them is turning your old phone into a security camera, here’s how to do just that.
+Since they’re obsolete, it’s likely that you wouldn’t be able to sell them; but as it turns out,

 Step 1: Prepare Your Camera Setup